Python (programming language): Design philosophy and features

+Enhancement Proposals

+Python Enhancement Proposals (Note: Also known as PEP) are a design document for either providing information to the Python community, or proposal for new feature in Python.
+PEPs are intended to explain new processes in Python, provide naming conventions or document the processes in the language.
+PEPs are overseen by Python Steering Council.

+There are 3 kinds of PEPs, with those are being standards track PEP (Note: to describe a new feature on Python), Informational PEP (Note: to describe a design issue or providing a general guideline) and Process PEPs (Note: to describe a process surrounding in Python) which has their own unique meanings.
+They were firstly introduced in 2000, inspired by other RfCs (requests for comments) and Design Enhancement Proposals.
+Most known PEPs are PEP – 1, PEP – 8, PEP – 20, PEP – 257 and others.

 Syntax and semantics

 Python is meant to be an easily readable language.
 Its formatting is visually uncluttered and often uses English keywords where other languages use punctuation.
 Unlike many other languages, it does not use curly brackets to delimit blocks, and semicolons after statements are allowed but rarely used.
 It has fewer syntactic exceptions and special cases than C or Pascal.

 Indentation

 Python uses whitespace indentation, rather than curly brackets or keywords, to delimit blocks.
 An increase in indentation comes after certain statements; a decrease in indentation signifies the end of the current block.
 Thus, the program's visual structure accurately represents its semantic structure.
 This feature is sometimes termed the off-side rule.
 Some other languages use indentation this way; but in most, indentation has no semantic meaning.
 The recommended indent size is four spaces.

 Statements and control flow

 Python's statements include the following: